 Pro tip: Start with its free transcription mini-course to see if this industry is a good fit for you.

 A final note of encouragement

-As you start out, remember that it’s okay to start small.
+As you start out, remember it’s OK to start small.

 I currently have four clients who keep me extremely busy, and I no longer work for any of the companies I started out with.
 I’m able to make a good income each month while staying home with my children, which is exactly why I got into transcription in the first place.